Polkadot-Blockchain-Academy/pba-book/content/substrate/storage/slides.md

 First glance, the radix-8 seems better: you will typically have less DB access to reach a key.
 For example, with binary, with 3 IO, we can reach only 8 items, but with radix-8 512.

-So why should not chose a very wide tree?
+So why should not choose a very wide tree?
 Because the wider you make the tree, the bigger each node gets, because it has to store more hashes.
 At some point, this start to screw with both the proof size and the cost of reading/writing/encoding/decoding all these nodes.